Can You Pronounce These Common English Contractions?

 I’ve got 20 common English contractions to practise with you today! l will teach you how to pronounce it’s, don’t, you’ve, weren’t, ain’t, aren’t, haven’t, wasn’t, hadn’t (and many more!) so that you sound more natural when you speak English!

-They are extremely common in spoken English, and common in informal written English too. 📝 Learning to *hear* and *use* English contractions is one of the best ways to improve your listening skills and sound more natural when you speak in English!
+A contraction is a shortened form of English words; they are extremely common in spoken English, and are used in informal written English too.
+Learning to *hear* and *use* English contractions is one of the best ways to improve your listening skills and sound more natural when you speak in English!

 Well hey there I’m Emma from mmmEnglish.
 In this pronunciation lesson today I’m going to teach you how to pronounce I’ve, where, it’s, didn’t and many more of the most common contractions in spoken English.

 And at the end you and I are going to practise speaking together.
 We’ll practise using these contractions in short dialogue back and forth in a regular conversation together.

 If you want to jump past the pronunciation work and you want to practise speaking fluently with me in this dialogue you can jump over to that timestamp there but I recommend that you spend some time with me now warming up your mouth muscles and practising with me first.

 If your goal is to sound relaxed and natural when you speak English you have got to practise with me in this lesson.

 Are you ready?